nealcaren/WhenAfricaAwakesPG/07-Our_International_Consciousness.md

-word appears in the parochial press of America, which seems to think that if it can keep its own Negroes down to servile lip-service, it need not face the world-wide problem of the “Conflict of Color,” as Mr, Putnam-Weale calls it.
+word appears in the parochial press of America, which seems to think that if it can keep its own Negroes down to servile lip-service, it need not face the world-wide problem of the “Conflict of Color,” as Mr. Putnam-Weale calls it.

 But that the more intelligent portions of the white world are becoming distressingly conscious of it, is evident from the first